Oakland’s Next Tax Hike is Another Burden on Housing Providers

 The Bigger Issue: A Structural Problem

-The City is relying on voters to fill a $34 million gap without fully addressing the underlying financial challenges.
+The City is relying on property owners to fill a $34 million gap without fully addressing the underlying financial challenges.
 Oakland’s budget issues are not new.
 In recent years, the City has:

-Instead of structural reform, this measure shifts the burden directly onto property owners.
+Instead of trying to implement some structural reform, this measure shifts the burden directly onto property owners.

-And importantly, this is being driven largely by union-backed efforts, which have a lot to gain and are backed by significant funding used to qualify the measure for the ballot.
+And importantly, this is being driven largely by union-backed efforts, which have a lot to gain as these dollars go directly to them.
+Unions have dumped over $450,000 to ensure the tax measure is on the ballot.

 A Growing Concern: Transparency and Accountability